Lundalogik/LimeBootstrapAppStore/LIPPackageBuilder/README.md

 1. Install by using lip.Install("LIPPackageBuilder").
 2. Add the SQL procedures to the database.
-3. Add the reference "Microsoft Visual Basic for Applications Extensibility" in the VBA.
+3. Execute lsp_setdatabasetimestamp for the database.
+4. Restart LDC on the Lime server.

 Open the packagebuilder by calling the function LIPPackageBuilder.OpenPackageBuilder